 On the personal side, successful veterinarians budget, monitor, evaluate and repeat at least quarterly.
 Just as life evolves, a financial plan should, too.

 4. Write a business plan.

 Having a written business plan for your practice doubles your chance of success, according to a survey conducted by Small Business Trends.
 Without a written business or personal financial plan, you don’t have any actionable steps that are executable.

 When you have a plan that you can reflect on and see, concretely, how to fulfill your personal or business goals, your chances of achieving those goals skyrocket.
 The mental commitment of taking the time to outline where you are now and where you want to be in the short, medium and long term will make you disciplined and accountable for reaching those destinations.

 No matter what side of the political divide you stand on, ignoring the investment noise or shinny object of the day is key.
 Fear, greed and Wall Street pundits can cause you to deviate from a sound financial plan.
 The only deviations you should consider are those based on your specific life events and goals.

 Recessions and market crashes will continue to occur.
 Trying to time these events is almost impossible, even for some of the smartest people in the world.
 The real determinant of creating wealth is time spent invested, not trying to time the markets.

 Veterinarians who utilize technology and systems tend to be more organized, have more productive time and generate more revenue.
 Patient intake, records, CRM and practice management software are more efficient when systems are in place.
 If any tasks can be automated or systematized, chances are the initial time commitment to do that will save time and generate greater profits for years to come.

-Miles Saunders is the founder of Westport, Connecticut-based MNS Wealth Management.
-His views should not be construed directly or indirectly as an offer to buy or sell any securities mentioned herein.
+The author’s views should not be construed directly or indirectly as an offer to buy or sell any securities mentioned herein.
 For a comprehensive review of your personal situation, always consult with a tax or legal adviser.